atennapel/bidirectional.js/README.md

 # bidirectional.js
-Javascript implementation of "Complete and Easy Bidirectional Type Checking for Higher-Rank Polymorphism"
+Javascript and Typescript implementation of "Complete and Easy Bidirectional Type Checking for Higher-Rank Polymorphism"

-This is a direct translation of https://github.com/ollef/Bidirectional
+This is an almost direct translation of https://github.com/ollef/Bidirectional